waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Abandon Failed Hypotheses Quickly:** If a puzzle element fails multiple simple tests (e.g., a suspected warp doesn't trigger on step-on, interaction on tile, or interaction from adjacent tile), I must abandon the hypothesis immediately.
 Mark the area as a dead end (🚫) to avoid getting stuck in unproductive testing loops.
 - **Internal vs. External Puzzles:** When all paths inside a puzzle area (like the lighthouse) are confirmed dead ends, the solution is likely external.
 I must expand my search area instead of getting stuck in an internal loop.
 - **Challenge Root Hypotheses:** When stuck or pursuing an overly complex strategy, the root assumption is likely flawed.
 Aggressively re-verify the foundational belief that led to the current strategy instead of just refining the failing strategy itself.
-- **Non-Linear Puzzles:** Puzzle solutions are not always linear; moving 'backwards' or 'down' (like falling through a pit) can be the correct way forward, especially when the obvious 'up' path is a confirmed dead end.
+- **Non-Linear Puzzles:** Puzzle solutions are not always linear; moving 'backwards' or 'down' (like a pit) can be the correct way forward, especially when the obvious 'up' path is a confirmed dead end.
 - **Logical Loop Breaking:** When stuck in a repetitive loop exploring a confirmed dead end, the root assumption is likely flawed.
 I must escalate to an agent or fundamentally change my strategy (e.g., by exploring a different floor) instead of repeating failed tests.
 - **Escalate Vertically:** When stuck in an exploration loop on a given floor and the floor below, the solution is likely on a floor *above*.
 I must challenge the assumption that the path forward is nearby and be willing to ascend to find a way down into inaccessible areas.
 This was the key insight from my `puzzle_solver` agent regarding the lighthouse.
 - **Red Herring Passages:** A hidden passage is not a guaranteed path forward.
 The secret passage on Olivine Lighthouse 5F at (8, 7) led to a confirmed dead end.
 If a new path quickly proves fruitless, I must be willing to backtrack immediately rather than assuming there's a deeper puzzle.